williamDalston/schrodingers-cat-website/content/articles/qc-theory-005.md

 - Experimental tests need design
 - Relationship to classical IIT needs clarification

-But the basic idea—that quantum mechanics changes how we calculate and understand consciousness—is compelling and testable.
+But the basic idea that quantum mechanics changes how we calculate and understand consciousness is compelling and testable.

 ## Why This Matters